tylerpcarter/inls161/_posts/2016-07-19-reveal-basics.md

 # Getting started

+First we will need to get a few things in place in our containers.

-### Installing the customized reveal.js repo
+## Fork the customized reveal.js repo

-You should fork the assignment repo on Github.
+Fork the assignment repo on Github.
+All of the files that you will need in order to use reveal.js are contained in it.

 Since you are working in teams, you might want to maintain one repo while working and then create a fork in your individual accounts when you are finished with the assignment.
 If you are sharing a single repo, remember to add your teammate as a contributor.

 The assignment repo is located here: